5 Things you Need to Know about Software Patentability in 2019

 3. What you Disclose in your Patent is Important

-The content you put into your disclosure is king when it comes to your patent filing, especially for software related inventions.
+The content you put into your disclosure is king when it comes to your patent filing, especially for software-related inventions.
 The basic requirement for a patent application is that the drawings and specification disclose the invention in enough detail that one of ordinary skill in the art would be able to practice the invention without undue experimentation.
-While that is the bare minimum, remember, if it is in your application, you can use it later during examination to overcome examiner’s arguments related to novelty, obviousness and even indefiniteness.
+While that is the bare minimum, remember, if it is in your application, you can use it later during an examination to overcome examiner’s arguments related to novelty, obviousness and even indefiniteness.
 Conversely, if you do not include detailed descriptions of the various aspects of your invention, you cannot later use them in your arguments.

 One thing that should be remembered when preparing a patent application for software methods is that even though you may be filing a patent application for your unreleased software product that will be launched soon as an initial version (e.g., v1, beta), there is no need to limit the patent application disclosure to just the features that are in the software now.
 In fact, there is no requirement to have a working prototype in order to file a patent application on an invention.
-This is particularly important with software, where you may be going to market with a minimum viable product (MVP), but have a roadmap that goes through several iterations, versions and include numerous improvements and features not present in the MVP.
+This is particularly important with software, where you may be going to market with a minimum viable product (MVP), but have a roadmap that goes through several iterations, versions and includes numerous improvements and features not present in the MVP.

-Since there is no requirement to have a working prototype, and the enablement requirements only require that you be able to describe the invention in enough detail that one or ordinary skill in the art would be able to practice the invention – something probably already at least partially contained in your roadmap – you should consider putting details of all your future concepts, features and improvements in your application.
+Since there is no requirement to have a working prototype, and the enablement requirements only require that you be able to describe the invention in enough detail that one of ordinary skill in the art would be able to practice the invention – something probably already at least partially contained in your roadmap – you should consider putting details of all your future concepts, features, and improvements in your application.
 What this does is secure your priority date for all of the future features and improvements you have planned.

-This strategy also allows you to use these features and improvements in arguments and amendments during examination.
+This strategy also allows you to use these features and improvements in arguments and amendments during an examination.
 It generally takes 18-24 months to enter substantive examination at the USPTO.
-By this time, you will have a greater insight as to what features and improvements became a big hit, and those that did not pan out as planned.
+By this time, you will have greater insight as to what features and improvements became a big hit and those that did not pan out as planned.
 This allows you to focus the examination of the application on those key features that were later implemented, without the need to file additional patent applications on an ongoing basis.

 Further, by disclosing additional features and improvements in the first application, you can later file one or more continuation applications at a later time to secure patents on the individual features and improvements at a later time.
-Each of these continuation applications get the benefit of the earlier filing date, even though they may be filed years later.
+Each of these continuation applications gets the benefit of the earlier filing date, even though they may be filed years later.

 4. How you Write the Patent is as Important as the Technology